osrf/gazebo_tutorials/install_on_windows/tutorial_6-0.md

 ## Supported compilers

-At this moment, compilation has been testewd on Windows 7 and is supported when using [Visual Studio 2013](https://www.visualstudio.com/downloads/).
+At this moment, compilation has been tested on Windows 7 and is supported when using [Visual Studio 2013](https://www.visualstudio.com/downloads/).
 Patches for other versions are welcome.